Kelsow96/Creating-VM-s-in-Azure-Windows-10-and-Linux-/README.md

   <br />

 - Next we'll create our second VM: Linux (Ubuntu)
-  - We'll use the same steps as before when creating our first VM but just changing a few things.
+  - We'll use the same steps as before when creating our first VM but changing a few things.
   <br />
   <br />

-- It will be held in the resource group we just made (WireShark_Lab), we'll call it Linux-VM and we'll select the Ubuntu Sever Image
+- It will be held in the resource group we just made (WireShark_Lab), we'll call it Linux-VM and we'll select the Ubuntu Server Image
  ![Capture](https://github.com/Kelsow96/Creating-VM-s-in-Azure-Windows-10-and-Linux-/assets/169297569/e000d19b-6794-4e32-aa66-4081e4e56669)
   <br />
   <br />